What are Brainwaves? | Stimulating

 With the discovery of brainwaves came the discovery that electrical activity in the brain will change depending on what the person is doing.
 For instance, the brainwaves of a sleeping person are vastly different than the brainwaves of someone wide awake.
 Over the years, more sensitive equipment has brought us closer to figuring out exactly what brainwaves represent and with that, what they mean about a person's health and state of mind.

-See the section of Brainwave Stimulation.
+See the section on Brainwave Entrainment.